jakejone/ReciteWord/README.md

 # ReciteWords

-Record your voice to generate text content,this tool can recoginze your voice and transform it to text automatically, Helps you saying words and sentences correctly
+Record your voice and convert it into text to help you improve your pronunciation accuracy

 Voice -> text content